-All of these symptoms could be related to other conditions, so it is IMPORTANT that proper diagnosis and treatment is received.
+All of these symptoms could be related to other conditions, so it is important that you receive proper diagnosis and treatment.
 If it is a stroke, the best chance for recovery is to receive treatment within the first three hours after onset of symptoms.

 What's done in the first minutes or hours after a stroke may determine the level of recovery the person will achieve.
-Lovelace Medical Center TREATS EVERY INCOMING STOKE PATIENT AS AN EMERGENCY.
+Lovelace Medical Center treats every incoming stroke patient as an emergency.
 Patients arriving in the emergency department experiencing stroke symptoms are evaluated for possible treatment with t-PA (Tissue Plasminogen Activator).

-Lovelace Medical Center's Emergency Medicine Physicians have been trained in the assessment of acute stroke and work in collaboration with our highly trained neurologists to ensure a quick diagnosis.
+Lovelace Medical Center's emergency medicine physicians have been trained in the assessment of acute stroke and work in collaboration with our highly trained neurologists to ensure a quick diagnosis.

-Lovelace Medical Center's highly trained Stroke Team is prepared with the skills and equipment necessary to expeditiously assess stroke symptoms and determine the proper immediate treatment.
+Lovelace Medical Center's highly-trained stroke team is prepared with the skills and equipment necessary to quickly assess stroke symptoms and determine the proper immediate treatment.

-Our expert Stroke Team, consisting of neurologists, with special training in stroke diagnosis and treatment, Emergency Department physicians, registered nurses, respiratory therapists and emergency department staff, provide immediate response which dramatically impacts a patient's successful recovery.
+Our expert stroke team consists of neurologists specially-trained in stroke diagnosis and treatment, emergency department physicians, registered nurses, respiratory therapists and emergency department staff who provide immediate response which dramatically impacts a patient's successful recovery.

 DNV-GL’s Primary Stroke Center Certification is based on elements from their NIAHO® hospital accreditation standards, as well as requirements from the Guidelines of the Brain Attack Coalition and recommendations of the American Stroke Association.
 A list of programs certified by DNV-GL is available at www.dnvglhealthcare.com.

-The Get With The Guidelines award recognizes Lovelace Medical Center's commitment and success in implementing excellent care for stroke patients, according to evidence-based guidelines.
+This award recognizes Lovelace Medical Center's commitment and success in implementing excellent care for stroke patients, according to evidence-based guidelines